 '''

-tracker.trackPageView();
+jstc.trackPageView();

-tracker.enableLinkTracking();
+jstc.enableLinkTracking();

 '''

-Note: enableLinkTracking is part of the default tracking code snippet.
+Note: enableLinkTracking is part of the default Tag Manager's tracking code snippet.
 It's likely your setup already has it.

 Note: Outlinks events are tracked only when a link points to a different (external) domain.
 If that domain belongs to you and you don't want to track outlinks when visitors open it, use setDomains function to define internal domains and subdomains.